dartmouth-cs98/artificien_python_library/README.md

 ### Building a PyTorch Model

 The second step is specifying a standard PyTorch model of some input and output size.
 This process is no different than using standard PyTorch.
-Refer to PyTorch documentation for additional information, and to `model_lib.ipynb` in the `artificien_experimental` repository for an example.
+When signed up with Artificien, within  Jupyterhub is a sample Refer to PyTorch documentation for additional information, and the [Artificien Tutorials Repository](https://github.com/dartmouth-cs98/artificien_tutorials) for an example.

 ### Defining training plan